Where the Road Ends: Trail Running in Whistler

 Running Groups and Train Running Skills Courses

 Taking a trail running course is highly recommended to learn the technique for moving across the trail safely, as proper technique can prevent injury and maximize your enjoyment.
-The Salomon Summer Trail Series is a free community course helping introduce people to the valley and alpine trails – a great way to sharpen your skills and make trail buddies at the same time.
 Whistler parkrun is a free weekly 5 k run in Lost Lake Park which is great for meeting people.
 You can also keep an eye on We Run Whistler for more groups and courses through the year – Whistler has a great running community filled with passionate and knowledgeable people and it’s well worth making the connection when you are in town.

 If you feel the need to put yourself against the clock, Whistler has running races year round for all levels including some of the most spectacular alpine and long distance/enduro races out there.
-While some classics like the Helly Hansen Comfortably Numb happen earlier in the year, there’s a ton of events still to come this year including the 5 Peaks Race on Blackcomb Mountain, The North Face Valley to Peak Race and the Whistler 50 Relay and Ultra.
-Whether you would like to try a 5 k trail run, a relay or are gearing up for an ultramarathon, there’ll be an event here for you – keep an eye on the full list of upcoming running events here and: Going the Distance: Running Events in Whistler
+While some classics like Comfortably Numb happen earlier in the year, there’s a ton of events still to come this year including the 5 Peaks Race on Blackcomb Mountain, The North Face Valley to Peak Race and the Whistler 50 Relay and Ultra.
+Whether you would like to try a 5 kilometre trail run, a relay or are gearing up for an ultramarathon, there’ll be an event here for you – keep an eye on the full list of upcoming running events here and: Going the Distance: Running Events in Whistler

 Time to get out there!
 Run far, fast and safe and if you want any more information on Whistler, hit up Whistler.com.